webiny/Framework/src/Webiny/Component/Crypt/README.md

 A preferred way of storing users passwords in a database is by hashing/encrypting it first.
 You can use common hashing algorithms like `md5` or `sha1`, but a more secure way is using encryption algorithms like Blowfish.
 This component comes with a support for encrypting and validating passwords using such a method.
+Note that you don't need to add `salt` to your password, the salt is handled internally in the `createPasswordHash` method.

 ```php
     // hash password